vfaronov/httpolice/HACKING.rst

 #.
 Watch as Travis builds and uploads stuff to PyPI.

 #.
-Log in to PyPI and update version visibility:

-   - if releasing a development version, hide it;
-   - conversely, if releasing a "stable" version, hide the previous one.

-#.
 If releasing a "stable" version,
    check that Read the Docs has built it and updated the "stable" pointer.
    (You may need to refresh the page to see it.)